* This is the Professional Version. *

 Atopic Dermatitis (Eczema)

-Atopic dermatitis (AD) is an immune-mediated inflammation of the skin arising from an interaction between genetic and environmental factors.
-The genetic factors involve both epidermal barrier function as well as the immune system.
+Atopic dermatitis (AD, often referred to as eczema) is a chronic inflammatory skin disorder with a complex pathogenesis involving genetic susceptibility, immunologic and epidermal barrier dysfunction, and environmental factors.
 Pruritus is the primary symptom; skin lesions range from mild erythema to severe lichenification.
 Diagnosis is by history and examination.
 Treatment is moisturizers, avoidance of allergic and irritant triggers, and often topical corticosteroids or immune modulators.
 Childhood atopic dermatitis frequently resolves or lessens significantly by adulthood.

-AD primarily affects children in urban areas or developed countries, and prevalence has increased over the last 30 yr; up to 20% of children and 1 to 3% of adults in developed countries are affected.
+Atopic dermatitis primarily affects children in urban areas or developed countries, and prevalence has increased over the last 30 yr; up to 20% of children and 1 to 3% of adults in developed countries are affected.
 Most people with the disorder develop it before age 5, many of them before age 1.
-The unproven hygiene hypothesis is that decreased early childhood exposure to infectious agents (ie, because of more rigorous hygiene regimens at home) may increase the development of allergic reactions to environmental allergens and autoimmunity to self-proteins.
-Many patients or family members who have AD also have asthma or allergic rhinitis.
+The unproven hygiene hypothesis is that decreased early childhood exposure to infectious agents (ie, because of more rigorous hygiene regimens at home) may increase the development of atopic disorders and autoimmunity to self-proteins; many patients or family members who have AD also have asthma or allergic rhinitis.

-Eczema herpeticum (Kaposi varicelliform eruption) is a diffuse herpes simplex infection occurring in patients with AD.
+Eczema herpeticum (also called Kaposi varicelliform eruption) is a diffuse herpes simplex infection occurring in patients with AD.
 It manifests as grouped vesicles in areas of active or recent dermatitis, although normal skin can be involved.
 High fever and adenopathy may develop after several days.
 Occasionally, this infection can become systemic, which may be fatal.
 Sometimes the eye is involved, causing a painful corneal lesion.

 Patients with long-standing AD may develop cataracts in their 20s or 30s.